 Easy, one-pot, nutritious, and kid-friendly.
 What more could you want in a meal?
 Not much, friends.
 Not much.Print

 This easy Instant Pot Sausage and Sun-Dried Tomato Pasta is the perfect one-pot meal for busy weeknights.
 It’s satisfying, quick, kid-friendly, and so good you’ll make it again and again.

 - Prep Time:

 - ½ cup jarred sun-dried tomatoes in oil, chopped and 2 tablespoons oil reserved

 - 8 ounces uncooked Sweet or Spicy Italian Sausage, casings removed (see notes)

-- 16 ounces dry linguine (white or whole wheat)
+- 16 ounces dry linguine, penne, rigatoni or pasta of choice (white or whole wheat, see notes)